larastrokach/blackhouse-restaurant/README.md

 # blackhouse-restaurant

-blakhouse-restaurant is a web sight of restaurant "Black-House".
+Blakhouse-restaurant is a website of the restaurant "Black-House".

 ## Features
 *